Primo Nautic

 The Different Theories about Atlantis

 Even though there's no solid proof confirming the existence of Atlantis, the tale of this lost city has captured human imagination for centuries.
-Historians, archaeologists, and explorers have tirelessly sought the city, yet their efforts have not yielded results.
-Nevertheless, this has helped the emergence of various theories speculating about Atlantis' possible whereabouts and the events leading to its demise.
+Several major theories have emerged:

 How "Big" is the Lost City?

-"At that time, the ocean was navigable; in front of what you Greeks refer to as 'the pillars of Heracles,' there existed an island surpassing the combined size of Libya and Asia.
-Travelers of that era could traverse this island to other islands and, further, to the entire continent opposite, enclosing that true ocean."
+"At that time, the ocean was navigable; in front of what you Greeks refer to as 'the pillars of Heracles,' there existed an island surpassing the combined size of Libya and Asia."

 Cultural Impact: Atlantis in Literature and Philosophy